Our mission is to make disciples of Jesus one person at a time.

-- in the sanctification subsequent to the new birth, through faith in the blood of Christ; through the Word and y the Holy Spirit
+- in the sanctification subsequent to the new birth, through faith in the blood of Christ; through the Word and the Holy Ghost.

-- in the baptism with the Holy Spirit subsequent to a clean heart.
+- in the baptism with the Holy Ghost subsequent to a clean heart.

-- in speaking with other tongues as the Spirit gives utterance and that it is the initial evidence of the baptism in the Holy Spirit.
+- in speaking with other tongues as the Spirit gives utterance and that it is the initial evidence of the baptism in the Holy Ghost.

-- in water baptism by immersion, and all who repent should be baptized in the name of the Father, and of the Son, and of the Holy Spirit.
+- in water baptism by immersion, and all who repent should be baptized in the name of the Father, and of the Son, and of the Holy Ghost.

 - in the Lord's Supper and washing of the saints' feet.

 - in the pre-millennial second coming of Jesus.
 First, to resurrect the righteous dead and to catch away the living saints to Him in the air.
 Second, to reign on the earth a thousand years.

 - in the bodily resurrection; eternal life for the righteous and eternal punishment for the wicked.